extratone/bilge/drafts/Tilde.Town on iPhone with Blink Shell.md

 #### WeeChat Configuration

-The following is the precise set of commands involved in making weechat look as the screenshot does, though in no particular order.
+The following is the precise set of commands involved in making WeeChat look as the screenshot does, though in no particular order.
 As [m455](https://tilde.town/~m455) pointed out, `fset` is the tool that lists available configurable options and their current status in a linear way.
 The default of the second option in the list is apparently `11`, but I fiddled quite a bit to find `9` more optimum.

 - `fset`
 - `/set weechat.look.prefix_align_max 9`